tillo13/tillo13/README.md

 ---

 I build AI-powered apps, games, and tools — mostly in Python, mostly deployed to GCP, mostly because I wanted to see if it would work.
 125 repos (103 public, 22 private).
-Everything from Mars colony simulators on Ethereum to a 3D brain that visualizes ideas as floating orbs.

 ```
-python + flask + vanilla js + postgresql + gcp app engine
+python + flask + js + postgresql + gcp app engine
 ```

-No React.
-No Next.js.
-No Kubernetes.
-Just Python, raw SQL, and `deploy "it works"`.

 ---